 A combined fluorodeoxyglucose (FDG)-PET/CT scan of the chest, abdomen, and pelvis is recommended.
 PET/CT provides accurate location of lesions, their size (from CT) and tumor metabolism (from FDG-PET).
 If combined FDG-PET/CT is not available, a contrast-enhanced CT scan of the chest, abdomen, and pelvis is done.

-Bone marrow aspiration and biopsy is often done in patients with non-Hodgkin lymphoma.
-Although bilateral posterior iliac crest biopsies can be done, unilateral biopsy is typically sufficient.
-Bone marrow biopsy may not be needed for staging large cell non-Hodgkin lymphoma if a PET scan has been done because FDG-PET is sensitive for bone marrow involvement.
-Bone marrow assessment in low-grade (indolent) non-Hodgkin lymphoma or T-cell non-Hodgkin lymphoma can also be limited to cases where findings will change management or are needed to assess cytopenias.
+Unilateral bone marrow aspiration and biopsy is often done in patients with non-Hodgkin lymphoma.
+Bone marrow assessment in low-grade (indolent) non-Hodgkin lymphoma or T-cell non-Hodgkin lymphoma can be limited to cases where findings will change management or are needed to assess cytopenias.

-Blood tests typically include CBC with white blood cell differential, kidney function and liver tests (including serum creatinine, bilirubin, calcium, AST, albumin, alkaline phosphatase, and lactate dehydrogenase), uric acid, beta-2 microglobulin, and vitamin D levels.
+Blood tests typically include complete blood count with white blood cell differential, kidney function and liver tests (including serum creatinine, bilirubin, calcium, aspartate aminotransferase, albumin, alkaline phosphatase, and lactate dehydrogenase), uric acid, beta-2 microglobulin, and vitamin D levels.
 Serum protein electrophoresis with IgG, IgA, and IgM immunoglobulin levels are also done.

 After diagnosis, stage is determined to guide therapy.
-The commonly used Lugano staging system (see table Lugano Staging of Hodgkin Lymphoma and Non-Hodgkin Lymphoma) incorporates
+The commonly used Lugano staging system (see table Lugano Staging of Hodgkin Lymphoma and Non-Hodgkin Lymphoma Lugano Staging of Hodgkin Lymphoma and Non-Hodgkin Lymphoma ) incorporates

 Although stage I non-Hodgkin lymphoma does occur, the disease is typically disseminated when first recognized.